cuff-links/mongo/Evergreen-Aware-Git-Bisect.md

 all_feature_flags.txt  compile_expansions.yml etc                    jstests                mongoauditdecrypt      mongocryptd            mongodecrypt           mongoldap              mongos                 mqlrun                 wt buildscripts           dist-test              evergreen              mongo                  mongobridge            mongod                 mongokerberos          mongoqd                mongotmock             src
 ```
 The `--script` is run from within this `build/resmoke-bisect/{version_id}` directory.
 If it completes successfully, `bisect` continues on newer versions.
 Else, if it fails, `bisect` continues on older versions.
-This is repeated until the algorithm completes.
+The `build/resmoke-bisect` directory is deleted and this process is repeated until the algorithm completes.

 The **last known passing version** and **first known failing version** are print to `stdout`.
 ## Notes